Living-with-machines/maps-at-scale-using-computer-vision-and-jupyter-notebooks/README.md

 - 👀 give a brief sense of what is possible using computer vision with image collections
 - 🤖 give some ideas for how existing GLAM infastucture (in this case IIIF) can support new machine learning based approaches

-The above use maps as an example but most of the workshop is not specific to maps.
+The above use maps as an example, but most of the workshop is not specific to maps.